kartonfarkas/api_docs/source/suite/emails/email_data.rst

 Querying Email Campaign Data
 ============================

-Returns all the content used in an email campaign, including the personalized text and HTML source.
+Returns all the details of an email campaign, i.e. content & attributes, including the personalized text and HTML source.
 Please note that email campaign data is not available if the campaign's recipient source is set to **On External Event**.

 Endpoint
 --------